osmankustu/CloudCore_Web/.github/ISSUE_TEMPLATE/BUG-REPORT.md

----
 name: 🐞 Bug Report
-about: Bir hatayı bildirmek için kullanılır
+about: Use this template to report a bug
-title: "[BUG] Kısa açıklama"
+title: "[BUG] Brief summary"
 labels: bug
 assignees: ""

 ---

-## Açıklama
+## Description

-Kısaca hatanın ne olduğunu açıkla.
+Provide a concise description of the issue.

-## Adımlar
+## Steps to Reproduce

-Hatanın tekrarlanması için izlenen adımlar:
+List the steps to reproduce the bug:

 1. ...
 2. ...
 3. ...

-## Beklenen Davranış
+## Expected Behavior

-Ne olması gerektiğini açıkla.
+Describe what you expected to happen.

-## Ekran Görüntüsü / Video
+## Screenshots / Videos

-Varsa hatayı gösteren ekran görüntüsü veya video ekle.

-## Ortam (Lütfen aşağıdakileri doldurun):
+If applicable, add screenshots or videos to help explain the issue.

+## Environment (please complete the following information):

-- İşletim Sistemi: [örn.
-Windows 10, macOS Monterey]
+- Operating System: [e.g. Windows 10, macOS Monterey]
-- Tarayıcı ve versiyon: [örn.
-Chrome 113, Firefox 100]
+- Browser and Version: [e.g. Chrome 113, Firefox 100]
-- Uygulama versiyonu: [örn.
-1.2.3]
+- Application Version: [e.g. 1.2.3]

-## Ek Notlar
+## Additional Notes

-Diğer açıklamalar veya ipuçları.
+Any other comments, tips, or relevant information.